shaneutt/harbor/docs/migration_guide.md

   - Configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you've backed up during step 2.
-Refer to [Installation & Configuration Guide ](../docs/installation_guide.md) for more information.
+Refer to [Installation & Configuration Guide](../docs/installation_guide.md) for more information.
 Since the content and format of `harbor.cfg` may have been changed in the new release, **DO NOT directly copy `harbor.cfg` from previous version of Harbor.**

-	**IMPORTANT:** If you are upgrading a Harbor instance with LDAP/AD authentication, you must make sure **auth_mode** is set to **ldap_auth** in `harbor.cfg` before launching the new version of Harbor.
+	**IMPORTANT:** If you are upgrading a Harbor instance with LDAP/AD authentication, make sure **auth_mode** is set to **ldap_auth** in `harbor.cfg` before launching the new version of Harbor.
 Otherwise, users may not be able to log in after the upgrade.

   - To assist you in migrating the `harbor.cfg` file from v0.5.0 to v1.1.x, a script is provided and described as below.
 For other versions of Harbor, you need to manually migrate the file `harbor.cfg`.